scrummish/Space-Invaders-2018/README.md

 ## Built With

-* html - The skeleton of the game using html5 Canvas
+* HTML5 - The skeleton of the game using html Canvas
-* javascript - Used to create all the functionality
+* Javascript ES6 - Used to create all the functionality
 * jQuery - Assisted in creating the functionality
-* css - Used to style the game
+* CSS3 - Used to style the game

 ## User Stories